freestar-archive/sortable-auction-challenge/README.md

 Sortable manages ads on many different websites.
 Each site has a different
-configuration: which bidders are permitted to bid on ads on that site, and an auction 'floor' that bids must exceed.
+configuration: which bidders are permitted to bid on ads on that site, and an auction 'floor' that bids must meet or exceed.

 Each bidder also has a configuration.
 For this challenge we have significantly reduced the configuration to consist of an adjustment to be applied to each bid